How to Keep Your Computer Network Safe

 Keep Your Anti-Virus Software Up to Date

 If you have anti-virus software installed that’s a great start, but you also need to maintain it, run regular checks, and keep it all up to date in order for it to be completely effective.
-Otherwise, any little breach will allow a cyber-criminal full access to your computer network.
-The older an anti-virus system is, the easier it is for a criminal to hack into it, so it can often be a good idea to completely renew your anti-virus software annually in order to have the most up to date safety available.
+Otherwise, any little breach will allow cyber-criminal full access to your computer network.
+The older an anti-virus system is, the easier it is for a criminal to hack into it, so it can often be a good idea to completely renew your anti-virus software annually in order to have the most up-to-date safety available.

 As well as this, you can manually be aware of what signs to look out for and to notice to know if your system has been hacked or not (and upgrade or update your anti-virus software accordingly).
 These signs include your computer running much more slowly than usual, being unable to update any software, and strange icons appearing on the screen.
 If any of these or any other unusual things happen, run your anti-virus software and do a scan on your computer.